hdShang/arxiv-daily/docs/cs-LG/2025-09-03/papers/250903672v1-sharedrep-rlhf-a-shared-representation-approach-to-rlhf-with-diverse.md

 ---
 layout: default
-title: SharedRep-RLHF: A Shared Representation Approach to RLHF with Diverse Preferences
+title: "SharedRep-RLHF: A Shared Representation Approach to RLHF with Diverse Preferences"
 ---

 # SharedRep-RLHF: A Shared Representation Approach to RLHF with Diverse Preferences